-Event Aggregator allows you to import events from other sources, including Facebook, Google Calendar, iCalendar, and Meetup, as well as from ICS and CSV files.
+Event Aggregator allows you to import events from other sources, including Google Calendar, iCalendar, Meetup and Eventbrite, as well as from ICS and CSV files.
 This article covers the step by step process for importing from another site using a feed or URL.
 Separate tutorials explain the process for importing from a CSV file or ICS file.

 Before you can import from one of these sources, you’ll first need to have a valid license for Event Aggregator entered under Events → Settings → Licenses.
 You’ll then see the import options available under Events → Import.